ymcvalu/enhance/README.md

 # Enhance
-a micro lib to provide aop for func
+a micro lib to decorate function

 # Example